cpuguy96/f18-datascience-final/docs/README.md

 ## Predicting Sales Performance of New Products
 When a new product hits the shelves, our model allows the store to predict the purchase amounts of that product given the product's category and the demographic distribution of the customers who frequent that store.

+## References

+<a name="f1">1</a>: M. Dagdoug, "Black Friday", Kaggle.com, 2018. \[Online\].
+Available: https://www.kaggle.com/mehdidag/black-friday.

+<a name="f2">2</a>: R. Gove, "Using the elbow method to determine the optimal number of clusters for k-means clustering", Bl.ocks.org, 2017. \[Online\].
+Available: https://bl.ocks.org/rpgove/0060ff3b656618e9136b.

+<a name="f3">3</a>: R. Vasudev, "What is One Hot Encoding?
+Why And When do you have to use it?", Hacker Noon, 2017. \[Online\].
+Available: https://hackernoon.com/what-is-one-hot-encoding-why-and-when-do-you-have-to-use-it-e3c6186d008f.

+<a name="f4">4</a>: R. Kumar, "Understanding Principal Component Analysis – Rishav Kumar – Medium", Medium, 2018. \[Online\].
+Available: https://medium.com/@aptrishu/understanding-principle-component-analysis-e32be0253ef0.